Embassy of the Philippines, Tokyo: Staff and activities

-The Philippine Embassy in Tokyo is provisionally headed by a chargé d'affaires, pending the appointment of a new ambassador by the Philippine government.
-The current chargé d'affaires is Robespierre L. Bolivar, while the last resident ambassador was Jose C. Laurel V.
+The Philippine Embassy in Tokyo is headed by the Philippine ambassador to Japan, Mylene J. Garcia-Albano.

-Laurel is the grandson of President Laurel and son of Jose S. Laurel III, who served as ambassador between 1966 and 1971.
-After previously serving as Governor of Batangas in addition to holding various posts in the private sector, he was appointed to the position by President Rodrigo Duterte on October 11, 2016.
-Although discussion on his appointment was originally bypassed by the Commission on Appointments later that month, the nomination was later confirmed on December 7, 2016, and Laurel presented his credentials to Emperor Akihito on June 9, 2017.
-Laurel is set to be replaced as ambassador by former Davao City Representative Mylene Garcia-Albano, who was appointed to the position by Duterte's successor, Bongbong Marcos, on August 11, 2022.
+Prior to her appointment as ambassador, Garcia-Albano served as the representative for Davao City's 2nd congressional district from 2010 to 2019, and later became Deputy Speaker of the House of Representatives.
+Her husband, Rodolfo Albano III, is the incumbent governor of Isabela.
+After serving in Congress she was appointed to the position by President Bongbong Marcos on August 11, 2022.
+Her appointment was subsequently confirmed by the Commission on Appointments on September 21, 2022, and she presented her credentials to Emperor Naruhito on April 19, 2023, becoming the Philippines' first female ambassador to Japan.

-Aside from Laurel, a number of prominent Filipinos have also served as ambassadors to Japan, including former Foreign Affairs Secretary Domingo Siazon (who notably served as Ambassador twice), businessman Alfonso Yuchengco, and Roberto Benedicto, a crony of former President Ferdinand Marcos.
+A number of prominent Filipinos have also served as ambassadors to Japan, including Jose S. Laurel III, son of former President José P. Laurel, former Foreign Affairs Secretary Domingo Siazon (who notably served as Ambassador twice), businessman Alfonso Yuchengco, and Roberto Benedicto, a crony of former President Ferdinand Marcos, father of Bongbong Marcos.

-The Embassy is one of the Philippines' largest foreign posts, with seven Philippine government agencies being represented across eight different offices.
+The embassy is one of the Philippines' largest foreign posts, with seven Philippine government agencies being represented across eight different offices.
 Many of its activities center around ensuring the welfare of the large community of Filipinos in Japan, especially during natural disasters.
 These include monitoring Filipinos who may have been impacted by the 2019 Yamagata earthquake, and repatriating the more than 500 Filipinos on board the Diamond Princess as it was beset by an outbreak of COVID-19 in the early stages of the pandemic.
-The Embassy also organizes social events for the Filipino community, such as organizing a series of Simbang Gabi Masses, and is active both in economic endeavors, where it regularly encourages Japanese investment in the Philippines, and in cultural promotion activities, such as hosting the first fashion show by a Filipino designer in Japan to be held in over 50 years.
+The embassy also organizes social events for the Filipino community, such as organizing a series of Simbang Gabi Masses, and is active both in economic endeavors, where it regularly encourages Japanese investment in the Philippines, and in cultural promotion activities, such as hosting the first fashion show by a Filipino designer in Japan to be held in over 50 years.

-On occasion, the Embassy has been criticized for how it conducts its operations.
-In 2013, it was accused of neglecting Overseas Filipino Workers who were deported from Japan, while in 2016, it was accused of mishandling its vote count for the 2016 Philippine general election by supporters of Bongbong Marcos, who was running for Vice President in that election.
+On occasion, the embassy has been criticized for how it conducts its operations.
+In 2013, it was accused of neglecting Overseas Filipino Workers who were deported from Japan, while in 2016, it was accused of mishandling its vote count for the 2016 Philippine general election by supporters of Bongbong Marcos, who at the time was running for vice president.